WildWestTech/aws-cicd-setup/README.md

 Setting up the initial requirements for CICD using Terraform with AWS and GitHub Actions.

 Steps:
-- Setup OICD Identity Provider
+- Setup OICD Identity Provider - this will be GitHub
-- Create Role For
+- Create Role For working with GitHub Actions and Terraform